onshape-public/apikey/Node/README.md

 # getDocuments

 This getDocuments.js sample app simply gets a list of documents with given query parameters.
+It demonstrates GET requests.
 (Requires OAuth2Read)

 ### Usage:

 `This app will get documents available to the user with the specified query params.`
 `    Usage: node getDocuments.js [--query <query>] [--filter <filter>] [--owner <owner>] [--ownerType <ownerType>] [--sortColumn <sortColumn>] [--sortOrder <sortOrder>] [--offset <offset>] [--limit <limit>]`
 `See API documentation for query parameters.`

+# exportStl

+This exportStl.js sample app exports a given part studio as STL and helpfully prints it to the console.
+It demonstrates GET requests resulting in 307 redirects.
+(Requires OAuth2Read)

+### Usage:

+`This app will export a part studio as STL and print the STL file to the console.`
+`Usage: node exportStl.js -d <documentId> -w <workspaceId> -e <workspaceId>`